Contact Us

 At a minimum, the PMO will want to understand the interconnection details, data types, and, most importantly, whether the system or service possesses an existing FedRAMP Authorization.

-** CSPs pursuing the JAB authorization path (both Moderate and High) as well as CSPs pursuing the Agency authorization path at the FedRAMP High impact level, this is for you.
-The FedRAMP PMO and JAB will not consider a CSP for a FedRAMP Ready designation under most circumstances if the CSO leverages external systems or services that are not FedRAMP Authorized at the same impact level.
+*Historically, the FedRAMP PMO will not consider a CSP for a FedRAMP Ready designation under most circumstances if the CSO leverages external systems or services that are not FedRAMP Authorized at the same impact level.

 • Your CSO must not have any major technical gaps between your CSP’s implemented technical controls and FedRAMP requirements.
 In other words, your CSO should meet the majority of the capabilities outlined within Section 4 of the RAR.
-Your 3PAO will evaluate how your CSO meets these capabilities as well as the aforementioned Federal Mandates, and they include the following:
+Your 3PAO will evaluate how your CSO meets these capabilities as well as the Federal Mandates mentioned above, and they include the following:

 • Identification, Authentication, and Access Control